Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Concluding Remarks

 Our work also offers insights into the practical challenges of applying policy learning methods.
 While powerful, ML-based approaches that optimize a single objective can yield policies that are difficult to trust and interpret, particularly when built on fragile assumptions.
 Our work underscores that sensitivity analysis is a critical step for examining a policy's foundational reliability.

 Finally, several directions remain open for future research.
 First, while our framework primarily focuses on binary treatments, extending it to multivalued or continuous treatments is a promising direction that would broaden its applicability and introduce new methodological challenges.
-Second, the choice of the sensitivity parameter $\Lambda$ remains an important yet unresolved issue.
-Although we suggest that practitioners may specify $\Lambda$ based on domain knowledge, this approach is inherently ad hoc.
-While \cite{hsu2013calibrating} offers some guidance, the development of systematic, data-driven methods for selecting $\Lambda$ remains a key avenue for future investigation.
+Second, the choice of the sensitivity parameter $\Lambda$ remains an important yet unresolved issue. {Although our empirical analysis illustrates two calibration strategies, namely observed-covariate calibration following \citet{hsu2013calibrating} and IV-based calibration, the choice of $\Lambda$ in a given application may still require substantive domain knowledge.
+Developing more systematic, data-driven methods for selecting $\Lambda$ remains a key avenue for future investigation.}